openshift/installer/docs/user/openstack/README.md

 Availability Zone, and set the Availability Zone in the `availabilityZone` property of the MachineSet.

+> **NOTE:**
-**NOTE:** Note when deploying with `Kuryr` there is an Octavia API loadbalancer VM that will not fulfill the Availability Zones restrictions due to Octavia lack of support for it.
+> When deploying with `Kuryr` there is an Octavia API loadbalancer VM that will not fulfill the Availability Zones restrictions due to Octavia lack of support for it.
 In addition, if Octavia only has the amphora provider instead of also the OVN-Octavia provider, all the OpenShift services will be backed up by Octavia Load Balancer VMs which will not fulfill the Availability Zone restrictions either.

 [server-group-docs]: https://docs.openstack.org/api-ref/compute/?expanded=create-server-group-detail#create-server-group